MicrosoftDocs/security/security-docs/zero-trust/azure-networking-encryption.md

 - Virtual machines are protected against port scanning.
 - The Azure Bastion platform is constantly updated and protected against zero-day exploits.

 With Bastion, you can control the RDP and SSH connectivity to your virtual machine from a single point of entry.
 You can manage individual sessions from the Bastion service in the Azure portal.
-You can also delete or force a disconnect of an on-going remote session if you suspect a user isn't supposed to be connecting to that machine.
+You can also delete or force a disconnect of an ongoing remote session if you suspect a user isn't supposed to be connecting to that machine.

 The following diagram shows the reference architecture for using Azure Bastion to protect Azure virtual machines.